cloudfoundation-community/cloudfoundation.org/docs/maturity-model/service-ecosystem/readme.md

 [💵 Cost Management](../cost-management/readme.md)

-- Integrate metering and chargeback with cost management building blocks like [Pay-per-Use for internal Services](../cost-management/pay-per-use-for-internal-services.md).
+- Integrate metering and chargeback with cost management capabilities like [Pay-per-Use for internal Services](../cost-management/pay-per-use-for-internal-services.md).
 These are an integral part of enabling an [Internal Service Marketplace](./internal-service-marketplace.md).

 ## Designing a Multi-Cloud Service Ecosystem Strategy